lucafa/Utility/README.md

 Live-host is a script to find live host using the ping command.
 It require an input file with a list of ip address to scan.
 Example:
 $ ./live_host.sh list_ip

+port_scan.sh is a script to find open ports using netcat.
+It requires a file with a list of ip address and a file with a list of ports to knock